Kuressaare

-Kuressaare ([ˈkureˈsˑɑːre]) is a town on Saaremaa island in Estonia.
-It is the administrative centre of Saaremaa Parish and the capital of Saare County.
+Kuressaare ([ˈkureˈsˑɑːre]) is a town on the island of Saaremaa in Estonia.
+It is the administrative centre of Saaremaa Municipality and the seat of Saare County.
 Kuressaare is the westernmost town in Estonia.
-The recorded population on 1 January 2018 was 13,276.
+The recorded population on 1 January 2024 was 13,185.

 The town is situated on the southern coast of Saaremaa island, facing the Gulf of Riga of the Baltic Sea, and is served by the Kuressaare Airport, Roomassaare harbour, and Kuressaare yacht harbour.

 Names

 Kuressaare's historic name Arensburg (from Middle High German a(a)r: eagle, raptor) renders the Latin denotation arx aquilae for the city's castle.
 The fortress and the eagle, tetramorph symbol of Saint John the Evangelist, are also depicted on Kuressaare's coat of arms.

-The town, which grew around the fortress, was simultaneously known as Arensburg and Kuressaarelinn; the latter name being a combination of Kuressaare—an ancient name of the Saaremaa Island—and linn, which means town.
-Alternatively, the town's name may come from kurg (crane) and saare (island), a name that may have come from the city's German name and coat of arms, or may have existed before German settlers arrived.
-Eventually, the town's name shortened to Kuressaare and became official in 1918 after Estonia had declared its independence from Bolshevist Russia.
-Under Soviet rule, the town was renamed Kingissepa in 1952.
-This name came from the Bolshevik Kuressaare-native Viktor Kingissepp executed in 1922.
-The name Kuressaare was restored in 1988.
+The town, which grew around the fortress, was simultaneously known by variants of its German-language name Arensburg (or Ahrensburg) and the Estonian name Kuresaare linn; the latter name being a combination of Kure saar — an ancient name of the Saaremaa island — and linn ('town', 'fortress').
+Alternatively, the name may come from kure ('crane', 'large bird') a name that may have come from the city's German name and coat of arms, or may have existed before German settlers arrived.
+Eventually, the town's name shortened to Kuressaare and became the official name when Estonia became an independent country in 1918.
+After World War II, during the Soviet occupation of Estonia, the town was officially called Kingissepa in 1952—1988 after Viktor Kingissepp (1888–1922), a Kuressaare-native Bolshevik and founder of the underground communist party in Estonia.